 Splash of milk

-Line a 12-hole muffin tin with cupcake cases.
+Line two 12-hole muffin tins with cupcake cases.
 Preheat the oven to 180C.

 Cream the sugar and margarine until light and fluffy.
 Beat in the eggs one by one, adding a tbsp of flour with each egg to prevent curdling.
 Beat in the vanilla with the eggs.